After a model is created, a

 ## 10 1 10 1

-Extract the number of recovered individuals in the first and third node.
+Extract the number of recovered individuals in the first and third nodes.

 ## node time R